 The challenge for the Hawkesbury is to ensure that current community facilities are adaptive to the future needs of the community.
-Ongoing review of the needs of the community will identify the gaps and how to adapt community facilities to accommodate these future needs and will also enable Council to incorporate these needs and implementation strategies into the long term infrastructure plans of Council, including Developer Contributions Plans in order to source funding.
+Ongoing review of the needs of the community will identify the gaps and how to adapt community facilities to accommodate these future needs and will also enable Council to incorporate these needs and implementation strategies into the long term infrastructure plans of Council, including Developer Contributions Plans in o including Developer Contributions Plans in order to source funding.